Comparing Best Savings Account in UAE: 2025 Guide

 2. High-Yield Savings Accounts: These accounts offer higher interest rates compared to traditional savings accounts, making them suitable for long-term savings goals where your money can grow faster.
 They may come with certain restrictions like higher minimum balance requirements or limits on the number of withdrawals you can make each month.

 3. Feature-Rich Accounts: Some savings accounts come with additional features such as the ability to write checks, linked investment services, or tiered interest rates based on account balances.
-These accounts are suitable for users who want more from their savings accounts than just a place to store money.
+These accounts are suitable for users who want more from their savings accounts but often come with extra costs/ fees.

 When comparing online-only banks and traditional banks, it's essential to consider their differences in accessibility, interest rates, and service quality, as these factors significantly influence customer experience and satisfaction.